adamboroch/ServiceNowPlugin/README.md

 ## 3. Save & Validate
 1. Save the platform configuration.
 2. Confirm the plugin DLL exists in the correct path: \Plugins\ServiceNowUsers\ServiceNowPlugin.dll
-3. Ensure the **CPM service account** has read/execute rights on the DLL.
-4. Restart the **CPM service**.
+3. Restart the **CPM service**.
-5. Point onboarded ServiceNow acocunts to the platform including reconcile account if in place.
+4. Point onboarded ServiceNow acocunts to the platform including reconcile account (if in place).
-6. Test by running a password change on a target account → verify in logs that the `ServiceNowPlugin.dll` is invoked successfully.
+5. Test by running a password change on a target account → verify in logs that the `ServiceNowPlugin.dll` is invoked successfully.

 ---